2026 United States House of Representatives elections in Virginia: District 11

 The 11th district encompasses portions of suburban Northern Virginia, including the city of Fairfax and portions of Fairfax County.
 The incumbent is Democrat James Walkinshaw, who was elected with 75.1% of the vote in a special election to finish the term of representative Gerry Connolly, who died in office on May 21, 2025.
 Connolly had previously announced he would not run for re-election in April, citing health concerns.

+Election background

+Congressman Walkinshaw represents a safe Democratic seat and is not expected to face a serious challenge from Republicans or third parties.